-At Lower Key Stage Two, RE is also predominantly about Christianity, together with 2 units on Sikhism and 1 unit on Hinduism and 1 Thematic Unit.
+At Lower Key Stage Two, RE is also predominantly about Christianity, together with 2 units on Sikhism and 2 units on Hinduism, 1 unit of Humanism and 1 Thematic Unit.

-At Upper Key Stage Two, Christianity predominates together with 2 units in Islam, 1 units on Judaism and 1 Thematic Unit.
+At Upper Key Stage Two, Christianity predominates together with 2 units in Islam, 1 units on Judaism, 1 unit of Humanism and 1 Thematic Unit.